fengyuanchen/compressorjs/README.md

 - Parameters:
   - `result`: The compressed image (a `Blob` object).

-The success callback for the image compressing process.
+The hook function to execute when success to compress the image.

 ### error(err)